LitteRabbit-37/Studio-Brightness-PlusPlus/readme.md

 ## Usage

--   **Increase brightness:** Use your keyboard’s native brightness up key (the sun/F2 key, or your QMK/VIA-assigned key)
+-   **Increase brightness:** Use your keyboard’s native brightness up key (sun/F2) or a custom shortcut (if enabled in Options).
--   **Decrease brightness:** Use your keyboard’s brightness down key (the sun/F1 key, or your QMK/VIA-assigned key)
+-   **Decrease brightness:** Use your keyboard’s native brightness down key (sun/F1) or a custom shortcut (if enabled).
--   **Automatic brightness:** If you have a Windows-compatible ambient light sensor, the display will auto-adjust as lighting changes
+-   **Automatic brightness:** If you have a compatible ambient light sensor, the app auto‑adjusts brightness.
+Right‑click the tray icon to toggle “Automatic Brightness”.
+-   **Options…:** Right‑click the tray icon → “Options…”.
+Enable custom shortcuts, set Increase/Decrease keys, or click “Reset to Defaults” to rely only on the native Windows brightness keys.
--   **Quit:** Right-click the tray icon and select “Quit”
+-   **Quit:** Right‑click the tray icon and select “Quit”.

 ## Technical notes

 -   The file **`hid.cpp`** was rewritten to more reliably detect the Apple Studio Display (VID 05ac / PID 1114).
 The detection logic may differ from the original upstream.
--   Brightness levels are split into **10 steps** (to match the windows slider but sadly it is not yet synchronised).
+-   Brightness step changes default to **10 steps** across the detected brightness range.
+-   ALS auto‑adjust uses a deadband to prevent flicker: max(≈3% of device range, a small absolute floor) and smooths toward target in small increments.
--   Brightness key events are captured through HID RawInput (Consumer Control page), making this compatible with Apple, Windows, and QMK/VIA keyboards with proper key assignments.
+-   Brightness key events are captured via HID RawInput (Consumer Control page).
+Optional custom global hotkeys are registered with `RegisterHotKey`.

 ## Known limitations

--   If no ambient light sensor is present or accessible, only manual brightness control is available.
+-   If no ambient light sensor is present or accessible(ALS sensor), only manual brightness control is available.
 -   Only tested with official Apple Studio Display.
 Other Apple monitors are not supported.
 -   The application does **not** adjust color temperature or other display parameters.
+-   Options (auto‑brightness toggle and custom shortcuts) are session‑only and not persisted across restarts.

 ---